This document lists the quotas and limits that apply to Dataflow.

 - Dataflow batch jobs will be cancelled after 30 days.

 When you run your pipeline on the Dataflow service, Dataflow creates Compute Engine instances to run your pipeline code.

 - CPUs: The default machine types for Dataflow are

-n1-standard-4for streaming.
+n1-standard-2machines by default.
+During the beta release, FlexRS uses 90% preemptible VMs and 10% regular VMs.
 Compute Engine calculates the number of CPUs by summing each instance’s total CPU count.
 For example, running 10

 n1-standard-4instances counts as 40 CPUs.
 See Compute Engine machine types for a mapping of machine types to CPU count.

 - In-Use IP Addresses: The number of in-use IP addresses in your project must be sufficient to accommodate the desired number of instances.
 To use 10 Compute Engine instances, you'll need 10 in-use IP addresses.

 - The default disk size is 250 GB for batch and 400 GB for streaming pipelines.
 For 10 instances, by default you need 2,500 GB of Persistent Disk for a batch job.